i3D-net/ONE-GameHosting-SDK/build.md

 `build_<debug_or_release>_<platform>_<shared_or_static_library>_<architecture>`
 Windows will also have a trailing `mt` or `mtdll` for the code generation CRT configuration (Multi Threaded vs Multi Threaded DLL).

-For example build_release_windows_32_dll_mt.bat will configure and build on windows a release, 32 bit, multi-threaded (MT option in MSVC) dll library.
+For example build_release_windows_dll_mt.bat will configure and build on windows a release, multi-threaded (MT option in MSVC) dll library.

 Running a build script will build the source, run tests and output results to the build folder.